CeusMedia/Hymn/README.md

 ## Commands:

-### A. For creating and extending an App's Hymn config file, you execute these commands:
+### A. For creating and extending a project Hymn config file, you execute these commands:

 #### 1. Project Creation and Source Management